 Visiting Mom recently revealed some concerning signs.
 She’s always been an early riser, but now she stays in bed until nearly noon.
 Rather than preparing her signature home-cooked meals, she resorts to simply heating up a can of soup; and only eats half of a serving.
 And perhaps most significantly, she’s lost interest in her favorite pastimes and friends.
 Could she be suffering from dementia, or could it be something else?

 The reality is, another condition often mimics dementia: depression.
 Both depression or dementia can include the following:

 - Lack of interest in previously enjoyed activities

 - Isolation from friends and family

 - Memory and attention difficulties

-Yet there are also some key differences to help determine whether dementia or depression might be at play:
+Yet there are also some key differences to help determine whether depression or dementia might be at play: